-Did you know that you can already use Influencers to send polished, professional emails?
+Did you know that you can already use Media Relations to send polished, professional emails?
 The HTML button in the rich text editor is a great option if you use templates.

 If you can communicate your pitch or send a message using the basic features of your email editor, we recommend staying away from the HTML feature.
 However, HTML is necessary if you're used to sending out brochure-like, templated emails.